 As discussed above staff did an exhaustive search looking for a comparable municipality with a traditional "Main Street" similar to Downtown Castle Rock but also one that did not have public transit.
 We were unsuccessful in locating a municipality that we could use to direct our recommendation.
 We did find that Towns with Main Street downtowns were typically looking to reduce parking requirements in order to promote reinvestment.
-In looking at neighboring jurisdictions, that have traditional or newly designed Main Street style downtowns, staff believes that increasing the required parking ratio for multifamily in the downtown area from 1 spaces per unit to 1.25 spaces per unit would provide a 25% increase to current parking requirements while also ensuring reinvestment to construct housing in the downtown area is not deterred due to an extreme increase if parking requirements.
-The staff's recommended change in the downtown parking ratio falls closely in line, if not slightly less, than actual parking ratios constructed at The View, Riverwalk and Encore projects.
+In looking at neighboring jurisdictions, that have traditional or newly designed Main Street style downtowns, staff believes that increasing the required parking ratio for multi-family in the downtown area from 1 space per unit to 1.25 spaces per unit would provide a 25% increase to current parking requirements while also ensuring reinvestment to construct housing in the downtown area is not deterred due to an extreme increase if parking requirements.

-Using a hypothetical example of a 200-unit multifamily development, being proposed in the downtown area, would currently result in a requirement for 200 spaces (1 per unit).
-With the proposed increase of the multifamily ratio to 1.25 the project would be required to provide 250 spaces for a 200-unit project equaling a 25% increase.
+Using a hypothetical example of a 200-unit multi-family development, being proposed in the downtown area would currently result in a requirement for 200 spaces (1 per unit).
+With the proposed increase of the multi-family ratio to 1.25 the project would be required to provide 250 spaces for a 200-unit project equaling a 25% increase.